pseudonymous/better-better-booru/README.md

  * Fixed the "alternate image swap" option for posts with locked notes.
  * Fixed several other potential problems related to the saved settings and cache.
 * Version 6.1:
- * Added a "tag list srollbars" option to limit the length of a post's tag list(s).
+ * Added a "tag list scrollbars" option to limit the length of a post's tag list(s).
  * Added a "thumbnail info cache limit" option to limit the size of the hidden post cache.
  * Added an icon to the script for the browser's script handling add-on/extension (Greasemonkey, Tampermonkey, etc).
  * Updated "custom tag borders" to support banned as a status match (status:banned).